Scalable Solutions for Power Conversion Applications

 For easy-to-implement digital management, single-chip regulators can efficiently perform a power conversion.
-Microchip's PIC® and AVR® microcontrollers (MCUs) can implement on/off control, sequencing and monitoring of analog controllers or regulators.
+Microchip's PIC® and AVR® MCUs can implement on/off control, sequencing and monitoring of analog controllers or regulators.
 This approach is very effective in many battery management, lighting, energy harvesting and embedded power conversion applications.

 Digitally Enhanced Power Analog (DEPA) Controllers

 Core Independent Peripheral (CIP) Hybrid Power Controllers

 You can efficiently implement an analog control loop in a PIC MCU by taking advantage of the most recent set of Core Independent Peripheral (CIP) blocks optimized for power conversion applications.
 These MCUs (see product list below) implement a hybrid approach to power control by combining the flexibility of analog and digital peripherals that can be configured at runtime to assemble a large variety of topologies under the control of the MCU.
 CIP-hybrid controllers do not integrate FET drivers, providing you with maximum flexibility in selecting power and voltages.
-Since CIPs are designed to operate independently from the core, once configured, they allow full use of the processor CPU for communication and coordination tasks while delivering optimal power supply performance and features.
+Since CIPs are designed to operate independently from the core, once configured, they allow full use of the Central Processing Unit (CPU) for communication and coordination tasks while delivering optimal power supply performance and features.
 A single controller can manage up to four independent power conversion stages.
-This type of solution is very well suited for management of smart (solid state) lighting solutions, advanced dimming solutions for automotive and building automation, battery charging, multistage power sequencing and smart power applications for the Internet of Things.
+This type of solution is very well suited for the management of smart (solid state) lighting solutions, advanced dimming solutions for automotive and building automation, battery charging, multi-stage power sequencing and smart power applications for the Internet of Things (IoT).

 Full Digital Power

-For the highest performance, dsPIC® Digital Signal Controllers (DSCs) can close the control loop in the digital domain, with powerful algorithms to maximize efficiency at all load conditions.
+For the highest performance, dsPIC® Digital Signal Controllers (DSCs) can close the control loop in the digital domain by offering powerful algorithms to maximize efficiency at all load conditions.
 A complete digital power supply provides more than just added value; in many applications it is a competitive necessity.
-In designs with stringent efficiency requirements, transient response is critical, and monitoring/reporting are mandatory for maximum up-time.
+In designs with stringent efficiency requirements, transient response is critical and monitoring and reporting are mandatory for maximum up-time.
 A full-digital approach is well suited for multi-stage AC-DC or DC-DC conversions, renewable energy, server and computing applications.